zew/go-questionnaire/README.md

 Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.

+### Mobile layout

+go-questionaire has a _separate_ layout for mobile clients.
+Hybrid solutions (_mobile first_) were considered complex and insufficient.

+The HTML rendering of groups and inputs remains unchanged.
+Global layout template and CSS files are different.
+Instead of progress bar and footer navigation, mobile clients get a `mobile menu`.

+Switching is done based on the user agent string, but can be overridden by `mobile` parameter.
+0 - automatic.
+1 - mobile forced.
+2 - desktop forced.

+Table layout `fixed` must be relinguished, otherwise labels and controls are cropped on devices with very small width.

 ## Optimization

-Saving only responses to session/JSON; not the entire questionaire data.
+* Saving only responses to session/JSON; not the entire questionaire data.

+* Table data is aligned vertically middle.
+Sometimes it should be configurable to baseline.

 ## About Go-App-Tpl